persts/BBoxEE/use-cases/fine-tune-models.md

 * The smaller your batch size the smaller your learning-rate should be
 * Number of epochs needed will depend on the size of your dataset and your learning rate.
 20 epochs with 20k images and 9 classes produced a very usable model in less than 24 hours on a NVIDIA 1080Ti GPU
 * If you are going to be training on a GPU cloud instance, you can follow the same setup instructions but simply skip cloning BBoxEE.
+* Take good notes regarding your hyperparameters and training results, you will likely end up running multiple fine-tune runs and having good notes will be critical to reproducing good models.
+* Your hyperparamters will very likely need to change over time as you add more training data or futher fine-tune your custom model.

 ## Model evaluation and the active learning cycle
 YOLO will output a number of statistics during the training process.
 BBoxEE also has a Accuracy Report tab where you can run your new model on a directory of images you have previously annotated and compare the model's results to your annotations.

-Once you have a decent model, use that model in BBoxEe to annotation any new data.
+Once you have a decent model, use that model in BBoxEE to annotate any new data.
 Training statistics and accuracy reports are helpful, but using your new model regularly in your workflow will allow you get a much better sense for the types of images it is failing on.
 After you annotation more data with your new model, you can continue to fine-tune your custom model by using it's weights rather than the MegaDetectors in the Fine-tune model section of the tutorial.
 Basically these steps are a continuous cycle until you have a production quality model.